Skip to main content

 C-21

-Samsung oven C-21 means the NTC temperature probe resistance is outside the acceptable range - either reading too high (approaching open circuit) or too low (approaching short).
-The control board cannot establish a valid temperature reading and shuts the oven down as a safety measure.
+Samsung C-21 means the NTC temperature probe resistance is outside the acceptable range, either reading too high (open circuit) or too low (basically a short).
+The control board can't establish a valid temperature reading and shuts the oven down as a safety measure.

 high